Kyla Greenbaum: Soloist

+Composition

 Greenbaum turned to composition in later life.
 She wrote a score for the play with dance Theresa by Julia Pascal, one of a trilogy of plays under the general title The Holocaust Trilogy, staged at the New End Theatre in Hampstead on 5 November 1995.
 Bells was composed in 1998.
 Song of Songs, a setting of the Old Testament, is scored for solo soprano with clarinet, horn, string trio, double bass and percussion.
 It received its first performance in 2006 as part of Jewish Culture Day at the Southbank Centre in London.

 Personal life

-In 1956, Greenbaum married psychiatrist Andrew Crowcroft, They had two children (Jonathan and Natasha).
-Andrew's posting to Toronto gave Kyla new opportunities in Canada including performing and recording Noospheres by composer Charles Camilleri and teaching Aesthetics at York University.
+After a short-lived marriage to the cellist Terence Weil (with whom she played as a duo in the 1940s and early 50s) Greenbaum married psychiatrist Andrew Crowcroft in 1956.
+They had two children (Jonathan and Natasha).
+Andrew's posting to Toronto gave Kyla new opportunities in Canada including performing and recording Noospheres by Charles Camilleri and teaching Aesthetics at York University.
 In 1978 they returned to the UK, living in Camden for twenty years, throwing parties for exiles, writers and musicians.
 Kyla did occasionally still perform during this time, sometimes under her married name, both in Canada and in the UK.
-For instance, on the 12 May 1979 she premiered (and subsequently recorded) the piano work Noospheres (1977) by the Canadian composer Charles Camilleri at Canada House.
+For instance, on 12 May 1979 she premiered (and subsequently recorded) the piano work Noospheres (1977) by the Canadian composer Charles Camilleri at Canada House.

 She was co-authoring a book on the lullaby with her husband at the time of his death in 2002.
 It remained unpublished.
 Kyla died in Hampstead, London on 15 June 2017.